AL68-co/quick-storer/README.md

 Install rustup by following the instructions at [rustup.rs](https://rustup.rs)

-Once installed, run `cargo install --locked quick-storer`, and it is available through the command `quick-storer`.
+Once installed, run `cargo install --frozen quick-storer --profile=fast`, and it is available through the command `quick-storer`.

 ### Using prebuilt binaries